rv-foundation/WordCounter/README.md

 ### Api

-This layer is a web api application based on ASP.NET 3.1.x.
+This layer is a web api application based on .NET Core 3.1.x.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* should reference Infrastructure.

 ### Logs